 Although the deadline to request to live off-campus has passed, for this year only, we are allowing requests to continue.
 Please email firstname.lastname@example.org with your request.
 Each student must submit an individual request, even if they are part of a group.
 We will let you know if you are approved within 3-5 business days of submission.

 Below are instructions for the Apartment Selection process.
 Be sure to note all deadlines and requirements, including paying damage charges, requesting to be off the meal plan, and applying for a studio apartment.

+There are 31 four-person apartments that come with four single rooms, two private bathrooms, a living room, and a kitchen.
+There are three double studios and one single studio.
+The double studio is a large double room with an attached kitchen and private bathroom.
+The single studio is a single room with an attached kitchen and private bathroom.
+(Note: One of the double studios and the single studio are RA-designated meaning that the residents of such studios must move out prior to Spring Break 2021.)
 The common furniture provided includes a couch, a loveseat, a coffee table, a kitchen table, and kitchen chairs.
 The appliances provided include a refrigerator, a stove, an oven, and a dishwasher.
 The apartments do not receive custodial services.
 Laundry is available and residents may setup cable television service.
 Parking at the student apartments is available for apartment residents only.

 Apartment Selection is a Privilege

 Falsifying documents, harassing, threatening, or coercing another student into either leaving their chosen apartment or altering their Apartment Selection will result in disciplinary action, loss of right to campus housing, and/or loss of the privilege to participate in the Apartment Selection process.
 In such a case, the offending student’s apartment will be assigned by Residential Life.